bholagabbar/irackbot/README.md

 ##Usage

-###The 2 Modes: What makes this bot different is you can tell it to receive either all messages from IRC (Mode 1)or only those where your channel members are mentioned (Mode 2)
+### Modes: What makes this bot different is you can tell it to receive either all messages from IRC *(Mode 1)* or only those where your channel members are mentioned *(Mode 2)*

-#### For the examples, I'm assuming my bot is named *irack-bot* on both channels.
+##### For the examples, I'm assuming my bot is named *irack-bot* on both channels.
 Needless to say, you have the choice to keep whatever name suits you through the config file.

 * *Get users on Slack From IRC*: `@irack-bot slack_users`
 * *Get users on IRC From Slack*: `@irack-bot irc_users`
 * *Change mode on Slack*: `@irack-bot change_mode`
 * *Ping users from IRC to Slack or vice versa*: `@slack/ircusername[Space *important*], message`

+##Credits

+This bot was built using the [pircbot](http://www.jibble.org/pircbot.php) library by [Jibble](http://www.jibble.org/) and the [simple-slack-api](https://github.com/Ullink/simple-slack-api) by [Ullink](https://github.com/Ullink).
+Kudos to them for building these useful tools so effectively with an easy to use API.

+##Contributions

+Pull requests and Issues are welcome.
+Please do supplement them with enough information so as to get a clear idea about the same.
+Also, please do Star this repository if you liked irackbot !

+##License

+This tool is licensed under the [Creative Commons CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/) license.